Fort Lauderdale Sun: Origins

 In November 1983, The Fort Lauderdale Strikers of the North American Soccer League, motivated in part by the lack of a suitable arena in the Fort Lauderdale area for the league's winter indoor season, announced that they would be moving to Minnesota.
-The outdoor version of the Strikers had attracted a relatively robust fan base in the late 1970s and early 80s, and former Miami Toros and Strikers player Ronnie Sharp headed up a group that believed that the city was still a good market for the game.
-They were granted a franchise by the second division American Soccer League's expansion committee to join them in 1984.
-Despite the ASL being down to only four active teams at the time, these franchise rights were challenged at the league meetings in January 1984 because league by-laws allowed the owner of a dormant franchise in Miami to retain territorial control over south Florida.
+The outdoor version of the Strikers had attracted a relatively robust fan base in the late 1970s and early 80s, and retired Miami Toros and Strikers player Ronnie Sharp headed up a group that believed that the city was still a good market for the game.
+They were granted a franchise by the second division American Soccer League's expansion committee to join them in 1984, but this decision was challenged when league meetings opened in January of that year.
+League by-laws allowed the owners of dormant franchises to retain territorial control, and the owner of dormant franchises in New York and Miami wanted to claim his control over south Florida and be the one to lead a Fort Lauderdale expansion effort.
 This dispute would be the catalyst for a seismic change in the second tier of pro soccer, as the owners of the ASL's Jacksonville Tea Men and Dallas Americans would see it as confirmation that the ASL was too hampered by its cadre of inactive owners and not financially sound enough to have much of a future.
 They broke away to form what they hoped would be a better-organized and more stable league to be called the United Soccer League.
 The USL offered Sharp's group a place, and the rest of the teams who had been planning to play in the ASL in 1984 either also defected to the new league or folded over the next few months.
 The new Fort Lauderdale club chose the name Sun, and they joined the Tea Men and Charlotte Gold in the Southern Division of the nine team USL.